rabestro/sololearn-challenges/README.md

 # Sololearn Coding Challenges

-There are all 72 problems from SoloLearn code challenges with full descriptions and my solutions in Java.
+There are all 72 problems from **SoloLearn Code Coach** with full descriptions and my solutions in Java.
 The problems grouped by dificulty: Easy, Medium, Hard.
 The codes have written on mobile device in Sololearn sandbox, sucessfully run and passes all tests by Sololearn.

 ## Easy